-“Patients with colorectal cancer often don’t have symptoms early on, or sometimes even at all,” says Thomas McKenna, MD, gastroenterologist at Bryn Mawr Hospital.
-“By the time symptoms do appear, the cancer may have grown or spread to other organs, which can make treating it much more difficult.”
+"Patients with colorectal cancer often don't have symptoms early on, or sometimes even at all," says Philip Y. Pearson, MD, colorectal surgeon at Bryn Mawr Hospital and Paoli Hospital, both part of Main Line Health.
+"By the time symptoms do appear, the cancer may have grown or spread to other organs, which can make treating it much more difficult."

-Knowing the symptoms before they arise can help clue you in to changes, even subtle ones, that could raise a red flag.
+Knowing the silent symptoms of colorectal cancer before they arise can help clue you in to changes, even subtle ones, that could raise a red flag.
 Keep an eye out for signs like:

-These symptoms may be caused by colorectal cancer, but could also be symptoms of other less serious conditions like hemorrhoids, irritable bowel syndrome or inflammatory bowel disease.
-Regardless, don’t dismiss them.
+These symptoms may be caused by colorectal cancer but could also be symptoms of other gastrointestinal conditions like hemorrhoids, irritable bowel syndrome or inflammatory bowel disease.
+Regardless, don't dismiss them.
 Talk to your doctor immediately if you notice one or more of these symptoms.

-“Certainly people with symptoms need to be evaluated, but the only way to truly lower your risk of developing colorectal cancer is to undergo regular screening exams,” explains Dr. McKenna.
-“Because pre-cancerous polyps and early cancer are often asymptomatic, regular screening exams for early detection and treatment are key.”
+"People with symptoms need to be evaluated, but the only way to truly lower your risk of developing colorectal cancer is to undergo regular screening exams," says Dr. Pearson.
+"Because precancerous polyps and early cancer often don't show symptoms, regular screening exams for early detection and treatment are key."